What This Guide Covers

 Scope Limitations

-This guide covers memorized secrets (passwords) only.
-Full NIST 800-63B compliance involves additional areas:
+This guide covers memorized secrets (passwords) only, but full NIST 800-63B compliance involves a handful of additional areas:

 If your compliance requirements specify AAL2 or AAL3, you’ll need MFA implementation beyond what’s covered here.
 OWASP ASVS Chapters V6.2 through V6.4 provide testable requirements for these additional controls.